maikerlab/meatometer-zephyr/README.md

 Push Buttons:

 - `On/Off` (Button 1 on the board, connected to GPIO P1.08): Turn device on or off
-- `Start/Stop` (Button 2 on the board, connected to GPIO P1.09): Start or stop temperature measurement
+- `Measure` (Button 2 on the board, connected to GPIO P1.09): Start or stop temperature measurement

 LED's:

 - `On/Off` (LED1 on the board, GPIO P1.06): Indicates if the device is powered on
-- `Status` (LED2 on the board, GPIO P1.07): If on, the measurement is active and temperature is continuously measured.
-If off, no temperature measurement is active.
+- `Measuring` (LED2 on the board, GPIO P1.07): If on, the measurement is active and temperature is continuously measured.
+If blinking, the target temperature was reached.
-- `Done` (externally connected to GPIO P1.11): If the current temperature is at or above the set target temperature, this LED is on

 Temperature Sensors: